Federal Transit Administration (FTA), DOT.

 9. Project Management

 Describe the applicant's approach for managing and staffing the project, including the distribution of responsibilities among partner entities and an organizational chart, if applicable.
 Include responsibilities such as regular reporting, performance measurement, and technical/management interactions with FTA.
 Quarterly cost and activity progress reporting is required and can be submitted in the FTA electronics grant award system and by email submission to the FTA Workforce Program Manager.
-FTA will provide a template upon request.
+A template can be provided by FTA.